blackopsrepl/yuga-planner/README.md

 - **Gradio UI:** Main entry point for users
 - **TaskComposerAgent:** Uses LLMs to decompose and estimate tasks from Markdown
-- **Data Provider:** Generates synthetic employee data and availability
+- **Data Provider:** Generates synthetic employee data and availability preferences
 - **Constraint Solver:** Assigns tasks to employees, optimizing for skills, availability, and fairness
 - **Utils:** Markdown analysis, secret loading, and more